intact-portal/intact-portal-documentation/help/faq/usage.md

 ## Can I find drug-target interactions in IntAct?

-Yes, IntAct has captured molecular iteraction of proteins with drugs and other small molecules using appropriate ChEBI accession number.
+Yes, IntAct has captured molecular interaction of proteins with drugs and other small molecules using appropriate ChEBI accession number.
 Small molecules include entities which are synthetic or modified peptides but not those directly encoded by the genome.

 ![image](https://user-images.githubusercontent.com/77560653/132433884-41bc3285-2c69-4855-b822-82d82d37e859.png)